panyamkeerthana/ai-workflows/README.md

 # AI Workflows Platform

 An AI automation platform that leverages multiple AI agent frameworks for Red Hat engineering workflows.
-This repository uses **Goose AI**, **BeeAI**, and **ADK Workflows** to provide automation for RHEL/CentOS package management, issue triage, and development workflows.
+This repository uses **Goose AI** and **BeeAI** to provide automation for RHEL/CentOS package management, issue triage, and development workflows.

 ## 🏗️ Architecture Overview